openstack/neutron/doc/source/devref/quality_of_service.rst

 Agent backends
 --------------

-At the moment, QoS is supported by Open vSwitch backend only, so QosOVSAgentDriver is the only driver that implements QosAgentDriver interface.
+At the moment, QoS is supported by Open vSwitch and SR-IOV ml2 drivers.

+Each agent backend defines a QoS driver that implements the QosAgentDriver
+interface:

+* Open vSwitch (QosOVSAgentDriver);
+* SR-IOV (QosSRIOVAgentDriver).

 Open vSwitch